andrewzm/deepIDE/README.md

 The arrows in the figure on the right show the output of the CNN in response to a spatio-temporal input depicted by the red contours (where transparency is used to denote time).
 Note how the CNN outputs a flow direction which is reasonable based on the spatio-temporal evolution of the red contours.
 The CNN we use is based on that of de Bezenac (2018).

+## Instructions

+To reproduce the results please download this repository.
+Add a subfolder data/ to 1_Preproc_data/ and put in it the SST netCDF file, which can be downloaded from [here](https://hpc.niasra.uow.edu.au/azm/SST_filter/global-analysis-forecast-phy-001-024_1551608429013.nc).
+Instructions on how this netCDF file was generated is available in 1_Preproc_data/README.txt.

-To reproduce the results please download this repository, and then cycle through the folders 1_, 2_, etc. running through the code in each folder in order.
+and then cycle through the folders 1_, 2_, etc. running through the code in each folder in order.
 The code populates the img/ and intermediates/ directories, the contents of which are either used in the paper or by subsequent code.

 ## Abstract